- Start date: September

 Assessment methods include exams, coursework and the research project/thesis.

-MSc: a first or second-class Honours degree in engineering, physical science or mathematics
+Normally a first-class or second-class honours degree (or international equivalent) in engineering, physical science or mathematics.

 Pre-Masters preparation course